julkwel/sekoliko/README.md

 ```

 ## Functional proposition
-IF YOU HAVE NEW PROPOSITION PLEASE CREATE NEW ISSUES.
+IF YOU HAVE NEW PROPOSAL FUNCTION PLEASE CREATE NEW ISSUES.

 **Make cool things :wink:**